twitchyliquid64/pamtls/README.md

 pamtls allows you to hit a JSON endpoint and ask if the given username+password+other should be allowed or not.

-You can use this to move your password system for \*nix user accounts to a centralised system without LDAP/Kerberos, or check a webservice to deny access (remote lockout).
+You can use this to move your passwords for \*nix user accounts to a centralised system without LDAP/Kerberos, or check a webservice to deny access (remote lockout).

-Also supports client certs to allow full mutual authentication between the client and server.
+pamtls also supports client certs to allow full mutual authentication between the client and server.

 ## Build

+#### Install dependencies

-You need pam-dev (headers, -lpam) on your system.
+You need pam-dev (C headers and libpam) on your system.

-Debian, Ubuntu, Linux Mint: `sudo apt-get install libpam0g-dev` CentOS, Fedora, RHEL: `sudo yum install gcc pam-devel`
+Debian, Ubuntu, Linux Mint: `sudo apt-get install libpam0g-dev`

+CentOS, Fedora, RHEL: `sudo yum install gcc pam-devel`

-Then:
+#### Run the build script

 ```shell
 export GOPATH=`pwd` #set the GOPATH to the root directory of pamtls